andreagigli/datascience_portfolio/README.md

 ## Description

-This package provides a modular framework for managing multiple data analysis projects.
+This package provides a custom modular framework for managing multiple data analysis projects.
-Users can initiate projects in isolated branches, leveraging both pre-built and customizable Python modules.
+New projects can be initiated in isolated branches, leveraging both pre-built and customizable Python modules.